History of Walk & Knock

 The organization was officially incorporated as Interservice Walk & Knock of Clark County.
-The Port of Vancouver donates a warehouse to store the food in, Puget Sound Truck Line and Anderson Dairy donate semi-trucks.
+The Port of Vancouver donated a warehouse to store the food.
+Puget Sound Truck Line and Anderson Dairy donated semi-trucks.

 Roughly 3,600 volunteers came out to help.
 The volunteers collected more than 20% more food from the previous year despite a 21% decrease of volunteers.

-The Walk & Knock Food Drive has grown to include over 20 service clubs and organizations including: Lions, Rotary, Kiwans, Optimist, Clark County Amateur Radio Clubs of Clark County, and the Boy Scouts and Girls Scouts of America.
+The Walk & Knock Food Drive has grown to include more than 20 service clubs and organizations including: Lions, Rotary, Kiwanis, Optimists, the Clark County Amateur Radio Club of Clark County, and the Boy Scouts and Girls Scouts of America.

 Walk & Knock celebrated its 25th year as Clark County's largest food drive.
-Over the course of the last 24-years the annual one-day food drive has grown to an average collection of 132 tons.
-The response of the community was amazing — there were 4,500 volunteers that collected over 162 tons of food and raised a record breaking $50,000.
+Over the course of the last 24-years the annual one-day drive has grown to an average collection of 132 tons -- 264,000 pounds of food.
+The response of the community in this recession year was amazing — 4,500 volunteers collected more than 162 tons - 324,000 pounds of food and raised a record breaking $50,000.

-We broke a record and almost 166 tons of food was collected in a community wide response to the need created by the recession.
+Almost 166 tons of food - 332,000 pounds - were collected in a community-wide response to the continuing recession.

-132 tons of food and $20,000 of cash was collected and donated to families in need through the Clark County Food Bank bringing the total for Walk & Knock over 28 years to about 7.8 million pounds.
+About 264,000 pounds of food and $20,000 were collected and donated to families in need through the Clark County Food Bank, bringing the total for Walk & Knock over 28 years to about 7.8 million pounds of food collected.

 Walk & Knock, the nation’s largest one-day community food drive, collected more than 286,000 pounds of food, a 13 percent increase over 2016.
-In addition, Walk & Knock expects to receive $15,000 in cash donations.
+In addition, Walk & Knock received $15,000 in cash donations.
 All contributions are given to the Clark County Food Bank to help feed the needy in our community.